Learn why it’s better to sell your car online than trade it in, and how to do it quick and easy.

 With just a few exceptions, it almost always makes sense to sell your old car when buying something newer.
 First, you’ve probably got money tied up in it that you need to put towards the new ride.
 Second, unless you’re blessed with a barn or large garage you probably need the space.
 And third, if you intend driving it at all your old car needs insuring, licensing and maintaining.

 So what are the exceptions?
-Well some example are:
+Well some examples are:

 Having accepted that, no matter how fond of it you are, the old car has to go, how do you sell it?
 The easiest route is to trade it in.
 This is where you sell it to the dealer you’re buying your new car from.
 However, it’s also an expensive route.
 We’ll explain why in a moment.